 1 folder for each REACH

 Assignment notebooks (used in the classroom) should be brought to each REACH class

-Use the links below to help you improve your memorization of the digits.
+Use the links below to help you improve your knowledge of the digits.
 If you can accurately recite at least 20 digits of Pi, you will be recognized.

 Pi Trainer (you can use this to practice)

 Pi Pi Mathematical Pi Song -You can sing the digits!

 Another Pi Song

 Sing me 25 digits!

 List of Pi Digits (over 2000 digits in groups of 50!)

 Piano song created with the digits of Pi